Why Do Chemical Reactions Occur?

 Taking Occam's Razor to The Set of Chemical Reactions

 William of Occam (1285-1349) emphasised that it is important to get to point, to strip away all of the unnecessary detail and to deal with the core of the issue at hand.
 Or, as William eloquently put it:

 To find the answer to the question why do chemical reactions occur?, it is necessary to take Occam's razor to the set of chemical reactions and to look for the few, simple, illuminating ideas and examples amongst the morass of interesting but complicating detail.

 In his book Modern Inorganic Chemistry, William Jolly states:

 "The most stable arrangement of [polar] covalent bonds connecting a group of atoms is that arrangement in which the atom with the highest electronegativity be bonded to the atom with the lowest electronegativity."

 Jolly, Modern Inorganic Chemistry, McGraw-Hill (1985) pp 61-62

 Jolly gives four examples to illustrate this general principle.
 In each case there is a net increase in electronegativity difference:

-Here are the reactions with the electronegativity calculations that illustrate this:
+Here are the four reactions with their respective electronegativity calculations:

 This author's choice for the reaction that most clearly illuminates what's in it for the atom is the disproportionation of difluoromethane, CH2F2, to methane, CH4, and tetrafluoromethane, CF4.